What Are the Difference Between Frogs and Toads?

 Spawn Formation

-Frogs and toads reproduce in the water and lay eggs, referred to as spawns in the scientific community.
-Toad spawn and frog spawn look quite distinct from one another, despite their shared origin.
+Frogs and toads reproduce in the water and lay eggs, called spawns in the scientific community.
+Toad spawn and frog spawn look quite distinct despite their shared origin.

 The spawn of frogs tends to congregate in groups that remain together.
 The spawn of toads does not form clumps.
 Instead, it condenses into thread-like strands that bob around on the water’s surface.